matiboy/cloudflare-office365-setup/README.md

 # Contribute

-At the moment, this is used internally at (https://redapesolutions.com)[Red Ape Solutions].
+At the moment, this is used internally at [Red Ape Solutions](https://redapesolutions.com).
 Therefore there are probably many cases we are not taking into consideration.

-Feel free to (https://github.com/redapesolutions/cloudflare-office365-setup/issues)[submit issues] or even better, (https://github.com/redapesolutions/cloudflare-office365-setup/pulls)[merge requests]
+Feel free to [submit issues](https://github.com/redapesolutions/cloudflare-office365-setup/issues) or even better, [merge requests](https://github.com/redapesolutions/cloudflare-office365-setup/pulls)

-When committing, please use `npm run commit` (requires (https://github.com/commitizen/cz-cli)[Commitizen])
+When committing, please use `npm run commit`